GarrettHoffman/GarrettHoffman.github.io/_posts/2015-9-15-Hello-World.md

 ---
 layout: post
-title: My First Blog Post!
+title: hello word!
 ---

 Hello World!
 This is my first blog post!
+Using this space to share data science projects, insights, thoughts and whimsy!